hotncoldpi/agent/README.md

 # Temperature Agent

-This is a nodejs command-line application that gathers temperature data (in conjunction with bash and python scripts) and publishes it to a REST API.
+This is a nodejs command-line application that gathers temperature data (in conjunction with bash and python scripts in scripts repo) and publishes it to a REST API.
 It also:

 - Sends email-based alerts
 - Reports basic system info (IP, OS, agent version)